 accessed with empty block discarding turned off.
 If "

 crypt" discarding is enabled even on encrypted file

 all" discarding is unconditionally enabled.

---root-hash= expects a hex-encoding top-level Verity hash to use for setting
+--root-hash= specifies a hex-encoded top-level Verity hash to use for setting up the

-containing a PKCS#7 signature file for the hash.
-This signature is passed to the kernel during
+containing a PKCS#7 signature for the hash.
+This signature is passed to the kernel during activation,

-activation, which will match it against signature keys available in the kernel
+which will match it against signature keys available in the kernel keyring.
+Option

---verity-data= expects the path to a file with the Verity data to use for
+--verity-data= specifies a path to a file with the Verity data to use for the OS

-the OS image, in case it is stored in a detached file.
-It is recommended to embed the Verity data
+image, in case it is stored in a detached file.
+It is recommended to embed the Verity data directly